Are the Trails Currently Open?

 Can I have a photo shoot or film shoot at the Sign?

 You can find more information about filming or photographing the Sign here.
 Any commercial project requires both a filming permit and a licensing fee.
+Or if you are with a news organization, please contact us directly.

 Can I see the Sign via public transportation?